BBQ Cauliflower Tacos with Chickpeas, Quinoa, and a creamy lime coleslaw. Start to finish in just over 30 minutes. Delicious and nutritious.

 - Pre-heat oven to 375 degrees F.

-- Make the fresh cole slaw: In a medium sized bowl add all of the slaw dressing ingredients and stir until completely combined.
-In a large bowl, add the cabbage mixture and pour dressing over.
+- In a medium sized bowl add all of the slaw dressing ingredients and stir until completely combined.
+In a large bowl, add 14 oz. of cabbage mixture and pour dressing over.
 Mix and place in the refrigerator until ready to use.

 - In a small bowl, add all of the BBQ rub ingredients and mix together.

 - Separate all of the cauliflower florets and chop them into bite size pieces.
-Place florets and chickpeas onto a large baking sheet, drizzle with olive oil and sprinkle with BBQ rub.
+Place florets and 14 oz. can chickpeas into a large bowl, drizzle with 2 teaspoons olive oil and sprinkle with the BBQ rub.
 Depending on the size of your head of cauliflower you may not need to use all the rub.
 Toss everything together with your hands so that cauliflower and chickpeas are coated with the rub.
-Place the baking pan in the oven and bake for about 25 minutes, stirring once ½ way through baking.
+Spread the mixture onto a baking sheet.
+Place the baking sheet in the oven and bake for about 25 minutes, stirring once ½ way through baking.
 After removing from the oven, stir the cooked quinoa into the cauliflower/chickpea mixture.

 - If desired, warm up corn tortillas on the stove or in the oven.
 Add about ¼ cup of cauliflower and chickpeas to each taco and top with a few tablespoons of cole slaw.
 Top with sliced jalapenos and cilantro.